oduwsdl/CarbonDate/README.md

 # CarbonDate

 ## Prerequisites
-* Python 3 only
+* Python 3 only.
+* Running in docker container is strongly recommanded.
-* Install tornado server (to run server.py)
+* Install tornado server (to run server).
 * Insert your bitly oauth access token in config file.
-Visit https://bitly.com/a/oauth_apps to get your access token
+Visit https://bitly.com/a/oauth_apps to get your access token.
 * Insert your Bing search api key in config file.
-Visit https://www.microsoft.com/cognitive-services/en-us/bing-web-search-api to get your api key
+Visit https://www.microsoft.com/cognitive-services/en-us/bing-web-search-api to get your api key.
-* (optional) Change server ip/port number in config
+* (optional) Change server ip/port number in config.
 * All other packages that generate error "No module named" does exist, must be installed.

 ## Instructions